-Southerners from all parts of the south including Winona savor the taste of collard greens.
+Southerners from all parts of the south i savor the taste of collard greens.
 They are a dark, leafy green vegetable that is part of the cabbage family and closely related to kale.
 Collard greens have a slight bitter taste similar to turnip or mustard greens.
 This tartness loses its bite depending upon how long the greens are cooked and what ingredients they are cooked down with.
 Collard greens may be the most loved southern comfort food vegetables prepared.
-They can be purchased in the SuperValu in Winona or at the Super Wal-Mart in Grenada.
 Here is a savory old-fashioned way to prepare this perfect side dish with a creamy touch that is topped with bacon that will have both cook and guest looking for more.

 - 3-4 pounds of collard greens